philhofer/rkive/README.md

 To run benchmarks, start up Riak locally and run:
 `go test -v -tags 'riak' -bench .`

-I get 0.44ms reads and 0.75ms writes on my laptop (Core i7 / 8GB RAM) running the eLevelDB backend.

 (You must be running the eLevelDB or memory backend with secondary indexes enabled.)

 Remember that TCP is a synchronous protocol, so using multiple TCP connections per node dramatically improves overall transaction throughput.
-In production, you would want to run about five live connections per node.
-(See: riakpb.Dial())
+In production, you would want to run *about* five live connections per node.
+(See: riakpb.Dial()) On my computer, I get 1300 writes and 2340 reads per second with one connection and 4000 writes and 7000 reads per second with 5 connections.
+Those numbers suggest that my computer would asymptotically approach 9000 writes and 14000 reads per second with an arbitrarily large number of connections.
+As always, you should benchmark on your production hardware with your specific use case.
+Remember, too, that Riak is specifically *not* optimized for the single-node case.

 ## Usage